-ACD Working Group on Enhancing Reproducibility and Rigor in Animal Research
+ACD Working Group on Enhancing Rigor, Transparency, and Translatability in Animal Research

-The ACD Working Group will be charged with assessing and making recommendations to enhance the reproducibility and rigor of animal research by improving experimental design, optimizing translational validity, enhancing training, and increasing the transparency of research studies involving animal models.
+The ACD Working Group will be charged with assessing and making recommendations to enhance the rigor, transparency, and translatability in animal research by improving experimental design, optimizing translational validity, enhancing training, and increasing the transparency of research studies involving animal models.

 Scientific reproducibility and rigor in conducting biomedical research are key to the successful application of knowledge towards improving health outcomes.
 NIH has taken a number of steps in recent years, including establishment of an ACD working group in response to the 21st Century Cures Act, to improve the reproducibility and rigor of the research it supports.
 In this way NIH upholds the highest standards of scientific integrity, public accountability, and social responsibility in the conduct of science it supports.
 As highlighted at a 2014 National Academies workshop, biomedical research involving animal models continues to be compromised in many instances by selection of animals that are not well validated models of the human disease under study, as well as additional problems with suboptimal study design and misapplication of statistical analyses.